natter1/GEDFReader/README.rst

     :n_bins: number of equally spaced bins for histogram

-    :units: Can be set to �m or nm (default is �m).
+    :units: Can be set to µm or nm (default is µm).

     :add_norm: if True (default), show normal/gaussian probability density function for each distribution